International Ravensbrück Committee: History

 After years of bilateral and multilateral cooperation, IRC was founded in East Berlin (GDR) in April 1965.
 Eleven countries were founding members.

 The first president served from 1965 to 1979 was the Frenchwoman Renée Mirande-Laval, who had previously led coordinating preparatory work, in particular for the creation of the first museum in Ravensbrück.
-From 1979 until her death in 1998, Rose Guerin served as President.
-Dr. Annette Chalut held the office from 1999 to 2015.
-From 2015 to June 2018, Dr. Eva Bäckerová from Slovakia was President.
+From 1979 until her death in 1998, Rose Guerin served as president.
+Annette Chalut held the office from 1999 to 2015.
+From 2015 to June 2018, Eva Bäckerová from Slovakia was President.
 In June 2018, the first representative of the generation of relatives, the Italian Ambra Laurenzi, became President.

 In later years, only a few direct survivors of the concentration camp were members, usually former child prisoners.
 Women of the generation born after the war whose relatives were imprisoned in the women's concentration camp, or women who are otherwise closely associated with the women of Ravensbrück, support the IRC.
 Where no national associations exist, individual representatives of a country have taken on commemorative work.

 The national associations are independent.
 Membership in national associations is governed by the respective national statutes.